 In reality, you can get a home loan through FHA for as little as 3.5% down.
 Even better, FHA loan down payments can be funded by a gift from a friend or family member, so you can get into a home with little money out of your pocket.

 There also are some state and local government grants available that can be used for down payment help with FHA loans.
+Find out how much of a home can you afford with FHA loans.

 #2 FHA Home Loan Rates Are High

 Who told you that, anyway?
 That is not true at all.
-It could be that people assume that rates on FHA loans have to be high because they issue loans to people with average or poor credit.
+It could be that people assume that rates on FHA mortgages have to be high because they issue loans to people with average or poor credit.

 What people forget is that FHA guarantees the loan against default.
 If you do not pay the mortgage, the lender forecloses, and FHA reimburses the lender for a large amount of the outstanding balance.